Table of Contents

 When you use wipes, it’s SO much easier.
 Not only that, but when using the repellent on younger children, it’s much easier to avoid getting it in the eyes or mouth, because you can just wipe it where it needs to go.

-The Cutter All Family wipes (click here to check price) are a great choice!
+The Cutter All Family wipes (click here to check price on Amazon) are a great choice!

 Do know that these wipes contain a fairly low amount of DEET: 7.15%.
 While that’s great for lowering your little one’s amount of exposure to the chemical, it means it won’t last quite as long as higher concentrations.
 Therefore, you should be prepared to reapply every two hours.